 • any fixtures and fittings included in the purchase are what you expected

 • arrangements have been made to transfer the deposit into your solicitor’s account so that it can be seen to have cleared in time for your exchange of contracts.
-The size of this deposit is, in theory, negotiable, but is generally accepted to be 10% of the sale price of the property.
+The size of this deposit is, in theory, negotiable, but is generally accepted to be 10% of the property’s sale price.

 Exchange of contracts – what happens?

 There is no set time and day to exchange contracts, this is an agreement reached by the purchaser and the seller.
 The actual exchanging of contracts is a formality that your solicitor will carry out for you.
 This is usually done by both solicitors or conveyancers being in a recorded phone call and reading out the contracts to make sure that they are identical.
 The solicitor or conveyancer will then immediately send the contracts to one another in the post.
 In the case of a chain sale, your solicitor/conveyancer will do the same thing, but will only send the contract if all of the other people in the chain are all happy to go finalise.
 If one person pulls out or delays a sale, then everyone in the chain gets held up.
-Once contracts have been exchanged, you are in a legally binding contract to buy the property and will have with a fixed date for moving.
+Once contracts have been exchanged, you are in a legally binding contract and under property law, you have to complete the purchase of the property and will have a fixed date for moving.
 If you now do not complete the purchase, you will lose your deposit.
 Your seller is now legally required to sell the property to you and they can no longer accept another offer on the property.